-The Russell Fox Trust (£109,245) and St Brandon's fund (£53,341).
+Restrictions are on the use of the larger funds, the Russell Fox Trust (£106,845) and St Brandon's fund (£51,841).
 St Brandon's is a grant making charity to be used towards the clergy's children and the Russell Fox Trusts were set up in memory of a student who died in 1992 rock climbing, the funds going towards outdoor pursuits.
 These funds were transferred from the School during the last financial year.